rlauer6/doc-converter/README.md

 architecturally, it introduces some complexity in figuring out exactly how a Lambda function can invoke LibreOffice!

-In the end, a simple Perl CGI that forks and executes LibreOffice from the command line, while a still a bit unsatisfying, does the trick.
+In the end, I decided to implement a very simple store and request model.
+The client stores the document to a bucket shared between the client and server and then explicitly tells the server to do something.
+This model only required a small Perl CGI that forks and executes LibreOffice from the command line.
+While a it unsatisfying from the elegance perspective it seems to do the trick reliably, if not quickly.

+While not sexy, it does support the use case I was actually interested in.
+My client creates a document in an S3 bucket for archival and since I don't need the PDF or .png thumbnails right away, I'm not necessarily interested in waiting around for the server to complete those tasks.
+It was sufficient for my client to store and request the conversion.
+And I might have some other tasks for the server to perform on my files one day, so this model sort of made sense.

-I note these alternatives in the event someone out there has a niftier idea.
+I note alternative architectures for files conversions in the event someone out there has a niftier solution.

 # Description